danicavalera/Credit_Risk_Classification/Assignment/report-template.md

 ### Machine Learning Model 2:
 Accuracy: 99.36%
 The precision for 0 class is much better than that for the 1 class, however, the recall for both classes are equivalent.
 100% of class 0's predictions were correct, yet only 84% of class 1's predictions were correct.
-However, with recision, both classes reported 99%.
+However, with recall, both classes reported 99%.

 ## Summary

 Overall, the resampled model performed the best.
 Although both models gave a good accuracy score, Model 2 (resampled), resulted in a 99% accuracy score, making it higher than Model 1 (original), at 95% accuracy.
-It is also equally important to predict the 0's and 1's, and model 2 had a much more balanced recision with class 0 and 1 being at 99%.
+It is also equally important to predict the 0's and 1's, and model 2 had a much more balanced recall with class 0 and 1 being at 99%.
 With this in mind, I would recommend using the resampled model.